selap91/glasses-Recommended/README.md

-# glasses-Recommended network with Tensorflow
+# glasses-recommendation network with Tensorflow